Ixcatl/fables_novasophonia/docs/core/equipment.rst

 *Blade* weapons are reliable and versatile, but lack the hard counters that make other weapons intimidating.
 They allow :term:`Sharp damage <damage type: sharp>`.

-*Lance* weapons can be found in the hands of mobile combatants who favor Grace over Brawn, and seek to outmaneuver their foes.
+*Lance* weapons can be found in the hands of mobile combatants who prefer Grace over Brawn, and seek to outmaneuver their foes.
 They allow :term:`Pierce damage <damage type: pierce>`.

 *Hook* weapons are favored by tricksters and opportunists, designed to catch a foe at their weakest and tear them down.
 Uniquely, hook users can choose between :term:`Sharp damage <damage type: sharp>` or :term:`Pierce damage <damage type: pierce>`.

 *Club* weapons, with their oppressive weight and force, are all about inflicting raw damage.
 They allow :term:`Blunt damage <damage type: blunt>`.

-*Ranged* weapons keep the wielder away from the enemy and out of harm's way.
-They do not allow any explicit damage types, and pure ranged weapons typically state whichever they use.
+| *Ranged* or *thrown* weapons keep the wielder away from the enemy and out of harm's way.
+They do not allow any additional damage types, and pure ranged weapons typically state whichever they use.
+Thrown weapons leave the hands when used, but can still be recovered during or after combat.
+| If making a ranged attack with a weapon of these types at an adjacent target, it provokes an attack of opportunity from that target.

 List of Weapons
 ----------